bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

-When we start using a WAF in front of our apps, it's normal that we break some functionality because we start blocking some requests that WAF considers potencial malicious, even if they are legit.
+When we start using a WAF in front of our apps, it's normal that we break some functionality because we start blocking some requests that WAF considers potential malicious, even if they are legit.
 We should test our apps and select and tweak the WAF rules that must be applied to our web app or API.

 **We should never forget that a WAF is just the first line of defense - our app